wenxuan-song/crafty-comet-site/README.md

 pip install -r requirements.txt

 **Note on pip_freeze.txt:**
-The pip_freeze.txt file contains the exact versions of all packages (including dependencies) from the development environment.
-This file is provided for reference and troubleshooting purposes.
+The pip_freeze.txt file contains the exact versions of all packages (including dependencies) from our development environment.
+This file is for reference and troubleshooting purposes.
 If you encounter version conflicts or need to match the exact environment, you can use:

 pip install -r pip_freeze.txt

-However, requirements.txt (with version ranges) is recommended for normal installation as it allows for compatible package updates.
+However, requirements.txt is recommend for normal installation.

 ### Step 3: Open Jupyter Notebook: workflow.ipynb